Flat retainers create flat effort.

 That's not partnership.
 That's payroll.

-Charlie Munger put it simply: "Show me the incentive and I'll show you the outcome."
+"Show me the incentive and I'll show you the outcome." — Charlie Munger.
+The incentive misalignment in traditional agency relationships starts on day one.

-In traditional agency relationships, incentives misalign from day one.
+In traditional agency relationships, incentives misalign from the start.
 The agency wants to retain the account.
 You want to grow the business.
 These sound similar.
 They're not.

 Retaining an account means keeping you satisfied enough not to leave.
 It means managing expectations.
 It means having reasonable explanations for lagging results.
 It means pointing to activity metrics when outcome metrics disappoint.